Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 • You are also required to have the following in your vehicle:

-• Use of speed camera detectors is prohibited
+• The use of speed camera detectors is prohibited

 • Anyone under the influence of alcohol can’t sit in the front seat, even as a passenger